data-boars/hashtag-recommendation-project/README.md

-# Anonymous submission
+# How To Increase Tweets Popularity?
+Recommending Hashtags with PageRank and Word Embedding Model
-## Anonymous authors
+Michał Kosturek, Kacper Kania, Jakub Michałowski, Jakub Cwynar, Arkadiusz Janz

 ---

 ## Overview

-This repository contains supplemental material for the article [REDACTED], submitted to [REDACTED].
+This repository contains supplemental material for the article _How To Increase Tweets Popularity?
+Recommending Hashtags with PageRank and Word Embedding Model_, submitted to CoNLL 2019.
 It contains implementations of introduced method, as well as baseline methods used as reference.
 All of them are compatible with scikit-learn API.
 We also share information on how to reconstruct datasets used for experiments.

 ## Repository structure